tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 ## Discussion

 In the lab, when preschoolers are looking at a novel object and hear the name of a different familiar object, albeit mispronounced, they look to the familiar object.
 Children do this reliably at age 3 and even more reliably at age 5.
-They look much less to the object compared to trials where they hear a correct production of the familiar word---see Figure \@ref(fig:mp-vs-real-peaks)--or when they hear a nonword in a context that supports fast-referent selection.
+Thus, children recognized these mispronunciations as productions of familiar words, but this recognition was not without a penalty.
+They looked much less to the familiar object under these conditions, compared to trials where they hear a correct production of the familiar object---see Figure \@ref(fig:mp-vs-real-peaks)--or when they hear a nonword in a context that supports fast-referent selection.
-Therefore, they are unquestionably sensitive to mispronunciations of familiar words so that they are more uncertain when they hear a mispronunciation.
+Therefore, preschoolers are unquestionably sensitive to mispronunciations of familiar words so that they show more uncertainty when hearing a mispronunciation.

-  - Unlike those conditions which started to show ceiling effects at age 4, children are much more uncertain here.
-  - In terms of lexical processing, the syllable onset leads them down a garden path.
-They have to hear more of the word in order to associate the mispronunciation with the target.
-This is a bit like processing a rime word.
-  - The development story is that they can use the rest of the word more effectively to associate the MP with the familiar image.
-This would predict that children become more sensitive to rime-based lexical competitors during the preschool years.
+In terms of lexical processing, the mispronounced syllable onset leads them down a phonological garden path.
+The "d" in *dirl* activates a neighborhood a d-inital words.
+The rest of the syllable, however, provides information needed to activate "girl".
+Figure XX illustrates these differences.
+Children therefore are slower to build up activation of the word because the onset-mismatch, and they show less activation overall because the word only matches the rime of the word.
+They get a late start and have to work with a poor-fitting form of the word.
+The finding that children are better at processing mispronunciations at age 5 suggests that children can recover build up more activation to these candidate rime words.

+One complication to the lexical processing interpretation is that this is a two-image task.
+Children have had to time to view each image before the noun onset.
+In viewing the images, children can build up an expectations for the words they will hear named.
+This expectation can build up the resting activation of the word "girl" before it is labeled as "dirl".
+Thus, the lexical processing interpretation is not quite as simple as the child building up information from the rest of the word and matching "dirl" to the photo of the girl.
+Not sure where I am going here...
+It's not just the word forms alone but the child's expectations I guess and those expectations might change or become more efficient with age.
+This is not as big of a concern for the four-image task because the child hears well-formed words.

-  - But there is no effect of expressive vocabulary here, especially at older ages.
+- There is no effect of expressive vocabulary here, especially at older ages.
 - So they are sensitive but they become more accommodating of the mispronounced version.

 (ref:mp-vs-real-peaks) Text reference for caption